pelagia123/todo-list-tutorial/forms/TEMPLATE_FORM.md

 ## 2-way data binding

 As with almost everything in software development, there are multiple ways to implement a solution for a feature.
 We want a way to capture user input in the different form fields and bind that input to properties in the component so that we can easily access the information.
-To help us do so, we will use `[(ngModel)]`.
+To help us do so, we will use `[(ngModel)]` (`[()]` syntax is called banana in the box).
 Take a moment to read more about it in [the Angular forms documentation](https://angular.io/api/forms/NgModel#description).

 One thing to note is when using `ngModel`, each form control needs to have a `name` [attribute](https://angular.io/api/core/Attribute).